Note: This website was archived in January of 2019.

-- Why does the government have to shut down?
-The Anti-Deficiency Act of 1870 (31 U.S.C.
-1341-42; 1511-1519) makes it strictly illegal for any government official to make payments or enter into contracts in excess of congressional appropriations.
-The purpose is to enforce Congress’ constitutional authority over the public purse and the result is to require government shutdowns when appropriations lapse.
-Background on Anti-Deficiency Act
+- Why do the departments and agencies that lack funding have to shut down?
+The Anti-Deficiency Act of 1870 (31 U.S.C. §1341 et seq.) makes it illegal for any government official to make payments or enter into contracts in excess of congressional appropriations.

 - Do shutdowns save money?
 No. OMB estimated that the 2013 shutdown resulted in: $2 billion in lost worker productivity and the federal government had to pay millions of dollars in interest on late payments to contractors.